Master of Oncology and Palliative Care Nursing

 - For graduates of the program to become educators on future oncology and palliative nursing programs.

-Anticipated outcomes from the programme
+Anticipated outcomes from the program

 - Demonstrate clinical competency when providing quality nursing care to cancer patients